 In the 1990s, another big team Kelme used Gios bikes.

 Lots of victories won under one single color, the “GIOS blue”.
-Alfredo GIOS looked for a special color which fitted perfectly with the “stars & stripes”, design of the Brooklyn team jersey.
-After some tests, he chose the blue, because of its brilliant, electric, eye-catching and surrealist tone.
-Its originality spread quickly in the cycling context, becoming a milestone of the history of professional cycling.
-Even today, after many years, the distinctive “GIOS blue” colour continues being the main sign of the brand’s visual identity.
+Alfredo GIOS looked for a special color that fitted perfectly with the “stars & stripes”, the design of the Brooklyn team jersey.
+After some tests, he chose the blue, because of its brilliant, electric, eye-catching, and surrealist tone.
+Its originality spread quickly in the cycling context, becoming a milestone in the history of professional cycling.
+Even today, after many years, the distinctive “GIOS blue”color continues to be the main sign of the brand’s visual identity.

 In 2016, GIOS has become the official technical supplier of the Colombian team “Manzana Postobon”.

-Andrew (Andy) Hampsten (born April 7, 1962 in Columbus, Ohio) is an American former professional road bicycle racer who won the 1988 Giro d’Italia and the Alpe d’Huez stage of the 1992 Tour de France.
+Andrew (Andy) Hampsten (born April 7, 1962, in Columbus, Ohio) is an American former professional road bicycle racer who won the 1988 Giro d’Italia and the Alpe d’Huez stage of the 1992 Tour de France.
 Especially, his Passo di Gavia ride at the 1988 Giro d’Italia was sensational.
-He remains the only American winer of the Giro d’Italia.
+He remains the only American winner of the Giro d’Italia.

 Based in San Diego, California, United States, Holland cycles was founded in 1986 by Bill Holland.